Join our mailing list to stay informed!

 Congratulations!
 Your bankruptcy period is over and your debt troubles are far behind you.
 You might now notice that the Bankruptcy has left a mark on your credit file and you are finding it difficult to start over.
 Here are some tips on how to get your credit rating back on track and how to rebuild your financial portfolio.

-Your debts have been forgiven, you have lived with a Bankruptcy for 3 years and you have now been discharged, so why is it still difficult to borrow money?
-As far as your credit file is concerned, no activity can be just as damaging as bad activity.
-For the last 3 years, you have had no debts to repay so your credit file has been sitting idle with a bankruptcy mark against your name.
+Your debts have been forgiven, you have lived with a Bankruptcy for 3 years, and you have now been discharged.
+However, you might still find it difficult to borrow money.
+This is because, as far as your credit file is concerned, no activity can be just as damaging as bad activity.
+For the last three years, you have had no debts to repay, so your credit file has been sitting idle with a bankruptcy mark against your name.

-Now the bankruptcy has gone, you’ve got nothing to show for your credit history but a blank page.
-This can turn banks off lending you money as they can’t see your repayment habits.
-They don’t know if you have good money management skills or not.
+Now that the bankruptcy has been discharged, you have a blank page in your credit history.
+This can deter banks from lending you money as they can’t see your repayment habits and don’t know if you have good money management skills.

 Laying the Foundations

 While it is entirely possible to borrow money again after a bankruptcy, you shouldn’t be expecting to get a mortgage 6 weeks after your discharge date.
-It will take a little bit of time and effort to rebuild your credit score to a point where you would be considered a low-risk client again.
+Rebuilding your credit score to a point where you would be considered a low-risk client will take time and effort.
 The best way to start rebuilding your credit score after a bankruptcy discharge is by starting small.

-You should apply for a small and affordable personal loan, for the amount of $5000.
-Make sure you can afford the repayments first by using an online repayments calculator.
-Then set up a direct debit so you make each repayment on time and in full.
-After 6 months, you will have a loan on your credit file with no late payments and no defaults.
-You should see a notable improvement in your credit score after this period.
-This will make it easier to get a larger loan.
+Apply for a small and affordable personal loan, such as $5,000.
+Ensure you can afford the repayments by using an online repayments calculator.
+Then, set up a direct debit to make each repayment on time and in full.
+After six months, you will have a loan on your credit file with no late payments or defaults.
+You should see a notable improvement in your credit score after this period, making it easier to get a larger loan.

 IMPORTANT: Don’t use a payday lender to secure a small loan.
-Even if you make all the repayments on time, payday loans can hinder your credit file and the interest rates are very expensive.
-If you are having trouble finding a loan, use a broker to search for a non-conforming lender.
-You can spot a payday lender as they generally offer small loan amounts with a fast turnaround and have very little lending criteria, ie: No credit check.
+Even if you make all the repayments on time, payday loans can hinder your credit file, and the interest rates are very high.
+If you have trouble finding a loan, use a broker to search for a non-conforming lender.
+You can spot a payday lender as they generally offer small loan amounts with a fast turnaround and have very little lending criteria, such as no credit check.

 Be Responsible

-It is unrealistic to think a person can get through life in Australia without needing to borrow money for something, whether it be a car, a home, medical costs or a holiday.
-But now you are on the other side of Bankruptcy you should understand the importance of living within your means.
-Improving your credit file after a period of bankruptcy is great, but just because you can borrow money again, doesn’t mean you have to rush out and get a loan.
+It is unrealistic to think a person can get through life in Australia without needing to borrow money for something, whether it be a car, a home, medical costs, or a holiday.
+However, now that you are on the other side of bankruptcy, you should understand the importance of living within your means.
+Improving your credit file after a period of bankruptcy is great, but just because you can borrow money again doesn’t mean you should rush out and get a loan.
 If you are looking at borrowing money, make sure you can afford the repayments over the period of the loan.

-Each bank uses a different formula to determine how much money they will lend you and sometimes the amount they offer is very generous.
-Do your own sums to determine how much you should borrow compared to how much you can afford.
+Each bank uses a different formula to determine how much money they will lend you, and sometimes the amount they offer is very generous.
+Do your own calculations to determine how much you should borrow compared to how much you can afford.

 Is-Your-Business-In-Financial-Distress